-Note: This page was updated in March 2018 to reflect new developments in the state.
+This page was updated in March 2020 to note the conclusion of the county’s work with the Pew-MacArthur Results First Initiative, and in March 2018 to reflect new developments in the state.

 A 2011 U.S. Supreme Court ruling required California to reduce crowding in its prison system.
 In response, Governor Jerry Brown (D) signed into law Assembly Bill 109, establishing a set of policies that are commonly known as Realignment.
 The legislation transferred responsibility for more than 60,000 inmates from the state to its 58 counties and required them to develop facilities, policies, and programs to serve this population.
 To help identify the most effective and cost-beneficial adult criminal justice programs, the Pew-MacArthur Results First Initiative partnered with California counties to implement the Results First approach at the local government level.

 Santa Barbara County has a long history of participating in national evidence-based initiatives that have enabled criminal justice stakeholders to assess systemwide challenges and develop effective solutions.
 Reflecting this commitment, Santa Barbara officials were the first county leaders in California to express interest in using the Results First approach.
 In August 2013, the Board of Supervisors formally invited Results First to partner with the county to ensure fiscal responsibility, accountability to the community, and recidivism reduction.